Packages added to the Bioconductor Project require a

 case-sensitive and must begin with a lower-case ‘b’.

-biocViews are “keywords” which are used to describe a given package.
+biocViews terms are “keywords” used to describe a given package.
 They are broadly divided into three categories, representing the type of packages present in the Bioconductor Project -

 One can use biocViews for two broad purposes.

-During development, a package contributor can “tag” his package with biocViews so that when someone is looking for packages (like in scenario 1), they can easily find his package.
+During development, a package contributor can “tag” their package with biocViews so that when someone looking for packages (like in scenario 1) can easily find their package.

 Package contributor has added biocViews.